Contextual Search in the Presence of Adversarial Corruptions: Model

 We remark that the $\eps$-ball and the absolute loss depend only on the true value $v$ (and not the perceived value $\tv$); indeed, when these losses are considered $\tv$ affects only the feedback that the learner receives.
 That said, we define $\ell(\cdot, \cdot, \cdot)$ with three arguments for unification purposes, since the pricing loss does depend on the feedback that the learner receives (and hence, on $\tv$).

 The learner's goal is to minimize a notion of regret.
-For adversarially irrational agents, the loss of the best-fixed action in hindsight is \emph{at least} $0$ and \emph{at most} $C$.
-Hence, to simplify exposition for the case of adversarially irrational agents we slightly abuse notation and conflate loss and regret:
+For adversarially corrupted agents, the loss of the best-fixed policy in hindsight is \emph{at least} $0$ and \emph{at most} $C$.
+Hence, to simplify exposition, we slightly abuse notation and conflate loss and regret: $R(T) = \sum_{t \in [T]} \ell(\omega_t, v(\vx_t), \tv_t)$

-It is no longer possible to provide sublinear guarantees for the quantity defined in Equation~\eqref{eq:regr-def} when facing boundedly rational agents.
-For these agents we slightly relax the benchmark that we are comparing against.
-We defer the more careful definition of the regret in these cases to Section~\ref{sec:extensions_behavior}.
+It is no longer possible to provide sublinear guarantees for this quantity when facing boundedly rational agents and we therefore need to slightly relax the benchmark.
+To ease the exposition, we defer further discussion on the extension to bounded rationality to Appendix~\ref{sec:extensions_behavior}.